samdjstevens/vagrant-reverse-proxy/README.md

 ### Specifying the NGINX reload command

-After the NGINX configuration file is generated, a reload command is executed so that the changes take affect.
-By default the command executed is `sudo service nginx reload`.
+After the NGINX configuration file is generated, a reload command is executed so that the changes take effect.
+By default the command executed is `sudo nginx -s reload`.
 If you need to change this, set the `config.reverse_proxy.nginx_reload_command` option to the command to be executed:

-    config.reverse_proxy.nginx_reload_command = 'sudo nginx -s reload'
+    config.reverse_proxy.nginx_reload_command = 'sudo service nginx reload'

 ## Adding proxy support to your application